 Proxy sites are easy to use and usually free, but they are not always effective.
 Many websites detect web-based proxy servers and block access to them.
 There’s also the danger that you’ll be taken in by a honeypot site that pretends to be a secure proxy server but actually steals your data, instead.

 Use a VPN

-The best and safest way to surf the web anonymously is to use a VPN, or Virtual Proxy Network, server.
+The best and safest way to surf the web anonymously is to use a VPN, or Virtual Private Network server.
 A VPN is different to a web-based proxy server because you download the proxy and it operates only on your device.
-You still need to choose reliable and trustworthy VPNs such as ExpressVPN.
+You still need to choose a reliable and trustworthy VPN such as Norton WiFi Privacy

 A VPN works to keep you anonymous online in a few different ways.
 The first aspect is that it hides your IP address.
 When you browse online, your computer’s IP address sends a request for data to the website that you’re visiting.
 Normally, your IP address is completely visible for everyone to see and it locates you just like your street address.
 A VPN hides the request from your IP, sending it through a virtual tunnel (which is why using a VPN is also called tunneling) to one of its many secure servers – NordVPN has over 1,000 servers across the world.
 You can choose which server you want to use, so anyone seeing your internet activity will think you’re located in a different city or country and won’t be able to trace it back to you.

 Although TOR also hides your IP address, it tends to slow you down too.
 Using a VPN doesn’t slow you down – in fact, if you select a top VPN like CyberGhost, you can find the fastest server for you and actually improve your browsing speed.
 You can even double up on your protection by using TOR along with a VPN like PureVPN that permits unlimited torrenting.